faizijr12github/Excel-Coffee-Sales-Data-Analysis/README.md

 ## 📈 Data Visualization
 - Created **Pivot Charts** for visual insights.
 - Built an **Interactive Dashboard** with slicers to filter by:
-  - Country
-  - Coffee Type
+  - Coffee Size in kg
   - Roast Type
-  - Customer
+  - Loyalty Card

 ---